 Co-first authors Kun Leng, Emmy Li, and colleagues started by procuring brain samples from people who had died at different stages AD.
 Their cohort included 10 men, all ApoE3 homozygotes, who lived to between 50 and 91 years of age.
 Three had neuropathology in Braak stage 0, four in stage 2, and three in stage 6.
 From each brain, the researchers sampled cells from the entorhinal cortex (EC) and the superior frontal gyrus (SFG).
-These two regions are typically inundated with tau tangles by Braak stage 2 and 5, respectively.
+These two regions are typically inundated with tau tangles by Braak stage II and V, respectively.

 Across all the samples, the researchers harvested more than 42,000 cells from the EC, and 63,000 from the SFG.
 Using single-nucleus RNA sequencing, they analyzed the gene-expression profiles of each cell.
 While previous studies already used single-nuclei approaches to compare the transcriptomes of brain cells from people with AD to those of healthy controls, the current study is unique in its analysis along disease progression (May 2019 news; Nov 2019 news).